Azimkhan01/PRODIGY_FS_04/README.md

-# PRODIGY_FS_01
+# PRODIGY_FS_04

- Implement a user authentication system with secure login and registration functionality.
-Users should be able to sign up for an account, log in securely, and access protected routes only after successful authentication.
-Optional: Use standard mechanisms to handle password hashing, session management, and user role- based access control.
+Develop a real-time chat application using WebSocket technology to enable instant messaging between users.
+Users should be able to create accounts, join chat rooms or initiate private conversations, and exchange text messages in real-time.